Siedemus/to-do-list-react/README.md

 ## 🤔About project

-My project is application allows you to add new tasks to list, set them as done and delete each of them.
+My project is application allows you to add new tasks to list, set them as done, delete each of them and hide done tasks.
 The website is in Polish language.

 Demo: [**Click me!**](https://siedemus.github.io/to-do-list-react/)